DamianSzatkowski/calendar-spring-mongo/README.md

 ## Future plans
  - adding security with jwt (implementing things like: using authenticated info about logged user to making changes in events and enabling logging and registration among other things),
+ - adding swagger,
- - (Optional) addding custom cascade annotations,
+ - (Optional) addding custom cascade annotations.